 EPDM is short for ethylene propylene diene terpolymer, but most roofing contractors in Charlotte refer to this as a rubber roof.
 It is an excellent fit for properties with little to no slope.
 Contractors prefer it as a commercial roofing material because it is easy to install, and building owners appreciate its affordability.

 Although UV rays won’t damage it quickly due to its composition, EPDM is not the most durable material, and storm-driven debris can puncture the rubber and cause leaks.
 And while the roof is affordable to repair, the damage it causes to the building might be more expensive.

 - UV rays won’t damage it easily

 If you pass by a warehouse, the odds are it will have a metal roof.
-Roofing companies often perform service on metal roofing on factories, manufacturing structures, etc. Even residential homes, with pitched roofs, can have metal installed.
-Metal is a great commercial roofing material to consider.
+Roofing companies often perform service on metal roofing on factories, manufacturing structures, etc. Even residential homes with pitched roofs can have metal installed, which is a great commercial roofing material to consider.

-Metal roofing is incredibly durable and can last for 40 or more years.
-That makes it a truly long-term investment, especially if you consider that its maintenance requirements are low.
+Metal roofing is incredibly durable and can last for 40 or more years, and that makes it a genuinely long-term investment, especially if you consider that its maintenance requirements are low.
 You can also pick between different color variations, and the only downside is that metal costs a bit more than some cheaper alternatives.

 - Excellent for warehouses and other low slope roofs

 Are you looking to hire a roofing company in Charlotte to install or replace commercial roofing material?
 Signature Exteriors of Charlotte recommends hiring a licensed and insured company with experience in installing various commercial roofing material types.
 Give our company a call or reach out to us online for any of your commercial roofing needs.